Feb. 24, 2024, 2:44 a.m.

 Hempnall FC has a long history and has been in existence since about 1900 but our oldest photos are from the mid 1920's, some of the people on there aren't known, others have relatives still in the area, including John Ellis who lent us the photos.

-The main photos commence from the 1940's, showing well known former Hempnall players, many of whom still come along to Bungay Road to watch - Laurence Chapman, Bernard 'Iky' youngs, and of course, Ray Youngman, our Secretary/Treasurer for many years.
+The main photos commence from the 1940's, showing well known former Hempnall players - Laurence Chapman, Bernard 'Iky' youngs, and of course, Ray Youngman, our Secretary/Treasurer for many years.

-In those days there was local success,winning local leagues, in those days with an entirely locally based side, Ray Youngman is included in the History section with his interesting recollections, and Neville Day is also represented.
+In those days there was local success,winning local leagues, with an entirely locally based side, Ray Youngman is included in the History section with his interesting recollections, and Neville Day is also represented.
+These two people have a long history with our Club, both have sadly passed, Ray was 'Mr. Hempnall', Neville our Chair and guiding light for many years.

 Hempnall really started punching above our weight in the mid 1980's.

-In the 1982/3 season, Hempnall were struggling to compete, and after much deliberation, Nick Page, probably the best player to have pulled on a Hempnall shirt, and still fundraising manager at the Club, decided he would "pull the club around".
+In the 1982/3 season, Hempnall were struggling to compete, and after much deliberation, Nick Page, probably the best player to have pulled on a Hempnall shirt, decided he would "pull the club around".
 He did that with comparative ease, in that not only did he win the fourth Division of the Anglian Combination, but he took the team all the way through the divisions in successive years, to the Premier Division, where they finished in a hugely creditable third position.

 Nick used his vast experience to recruit players of senior standard to play for the club.
 The likes of Mick Ryder, Ray Cooper, Bob Briggs, John Beresford, Andy Pointer, Karl Heffer and many more joined him at Hempnall.
 Top goalkeeper around, the legendary Mark MacRae, was part of that success, and many who remember Mark will also remember him as "the best sweeper around" due to his speed coming off his line - he often covered the last third of the pitch on his own!

 Nick also brought the flamboyant Arthur Chenery to the club, along with Trevor "Sticks" Buck, and between them they took the reins from Nick, although Nick continued to play and be part of the continuing success.
-Nick was then the Club General Manager for several seasons, highly successfully we believe and he continues to be our Fundraising Manager.
+Nick was then the Club General Manager for several seasons, highly successfully.

 The 1st team hadn't won anything in Senior football until the season 2006/7 when they secured the Division 1 Championship with Paul Franklin and Tim Clarke holding the management reins, capably supported by 1st team coach Bob Briggs.